tler-liu/Closetspace/README.md

 # Closetspace

-A beautiful UI to display all of the clothes in your closet.
+A beautiful UI to display all of the clothes in your closet + a recommender system that provides personalized fashion recommendations based on your wardrobe

-Did you know that the average American buys about 53 pieces of clothing a year?
-By visualizing all of your clothes at once, you'll realize where all of your money went and stop buying junk.